tigrouind/WL1-Editor/README.md

 If you click on a sector already selected, it will unselected sector and show level header (which has similar properties to warps).

 Enemy sets specify which enemies will be loaded for a given warp (up to 6 enemies loaded).
 Some enemy sets are specific to some places (eg: boss or treasure room, ...).

-"X" near treasure enemy set means game will check if related treasure has already been collected.
-If it is, it removes key and open skull door leading to treasure.
-This should be used for all warps leading to an area that has a key or treasure door.
+Tips :
+- Red items are boss enemies sets.
+- Yellow items are related to treasure rooms.
+Warps that lead to a sector with a treasure key or a skull door should always use the related treasure enemy set.
+This will automatically open skull door and remove key if treasure has already been collected.
+- Skulls in green will be already open (no need to use coins)

 ## Overworld / world maps
 - Open <kbd>View</kbd> > <kbd>Overworld</kbd>